Edmonton’s Wilfred Kozub has a long history of making rock and pop music sprinkled with innovation and electronic

 Wilfred N & the Grown Men grew out of the New Wave music phenomenon of the early 80s.
 After years of playing cover tunes by bands like Bruce Woolley and the Camera Club, David Bowie, Talking Heads, and Elvis Costello, Wilfred turned to making his own music, and he did it on his own terms, on his own record label, Zönik Records.
 That was back in 1984 when he and his band mate, Jamie Philp, pioneers of the DIY record label scene, hunkered down in Kozub’s basement recording studio to produce a string of radio singles and the early album that spawned the hits "I Could Get Closer To You" and the still-well-loved title track, "Thunder on the Tundra".
-Since their debut vinyl album, Riding Double, Wilfred and Jamie have continued to produce original music and are now working on their 12th album, We'll Get There. (see discography) Wilfred also continues to produce his original artwork and photography often seen on his album covers.
+Since their debut vinyl album, Riding Double, Wilfred and Jamie have continued to produce original music and have now released their 12th album, Impossible World. (see discography) Wilfred also continues to produce his original artwork and photography often seen on his album covers.

 Do you want to stay informed about future Wilfred Kozub and Wilfred N & the Grown Men music and art projects?
 Just sign up to the mailing list and Wilfred will do his best to keep you in the loop!